 I know my father really like Mr. Scott but he was upset by what he saw as the older man’s unnecessarily deferential attitude.
 My dad didn’t like the fact that Mr. Scott would not come into the house or even up onto the back deck.
 If he wanted to talk to Daddy, he would knock on the railings of the back deck, and Dad would go out and speak with him in the back yard.

-For several years in the mid-sixties, the Scotts brought two younger children who were relatives: Jimmy and Linda Scott.
+For several years in the early sixties, the Scotts brought two younger children who were relatives: Jimmy and Linda Scott.
 When school started in September, Jimmy and Linda enrolled in Healdsburg schools and rode the bus with us.
 I remember one year my mother asking me to be especially nice to Linda because some kids at school were being mean to her.
 I didn’t think much about why that might be true.
 Only recently did I hear the rest of the story.
 Gary Wilson, who rode the school bus with us, told me that some people in town didn’t think the black children should ride the school bus with us white kids.
 And they weren’t shy about saying so.
 Before long, the Scotts left for the winter and I don’t think they brought Jimmy and Linda up the next summer.

 While the Scotts picked most of our prunes, my Farrell cousins would also pick and I would too, reluctantly.
 I was much happier when I reached the magic age when I was tall enough to do “day work” and drive orchard truck.